rulewis/journey-optimizer.en/help/using/create-email-content.md

     ![](assets/email_designer_3.png)

 1. Each component can be further customized with the **[!UICONTROL Component settings]** section.
 For example, you can change your text style, the padding or margin of your component.
-[Learn more about styles in the Email Editor](https://experienceleague.adobe.com/docs/campaign-standard/using/designing-content/styles.html).
+Learn more about styles in the Email Editor in [Adobe Campaign documentation](https://experienceleague.adobe.com/docs/campaign-standard/using/designing-content/styles.html){target="_blank"}.

     ![](assets/email_designer_4.png)